Eugene V. Gallagher

 His interest in religion as a whole is reflected in courses on "The Study of Religion" and "Theories of Religion."
 He uses the development of the early Christian movement in the Greco-Roman world as a paradigm of how an initially obscure and suspicious cult movement can enter the social mainstream and achieve a position of power and respectability.

 His familiarity with early Christianity decisively shapes his understanding of contemporary new religions, or so-called "cults."
 In both instances he is particularly interested in forming an understanding of the processes of conversion and dis-affiliation as well as a group's missionary activity and self-defense ("apologetics").

-His most recent book is The New Religious Movements Experience in America (Greenwood, 2004).
-He is the also author of Divine Man or Magician?
-Celsus and Origen on Jesus and Expectation and Experience: Explaining Religious Conversion.
+His most recent book is Reading and Writing Scripture in New Religious Movements: New Bibles and New Revelations (Palgrave Macmillan, 2014).
+He is the author of The New Religious Movements Experience in America (Greenwood, 2004); Divine Man or Magician?
+Celsus and Origen on Jesus and Expectation; and Experience: Explaining Religious Conversion.
 He is the co-author of Why Waco?
 Cults and the Battle for Religious Freedom in America, described by Kirkus Reviews as "a thoroughly absorbing... analysis of the Branch Davidian movement and critique of America's stance toward 'cults'... the questions raised here deserve to be answered."

 Among Gallagher's other publications are:

 - " 'Present Truth' and Diversification among the Branch Davidians" in Revisionism and Diversification in New Religious Movements, E. Barker, ed.

 - "Sources, Sects, and Scripture: The ‘Book of Satan’ in The Satanic Bible" in The Devil’s Party: Satanism in Modernity, Jesper Aagaard Petersen & Per Faxnald, eds.